datreeio/datree/examples/README.md

 ## :clipboard: Instructions
 1. Choose a use case that would help other Kubernetes admins or users in their work
    __Such as:__
-   a.
+   ㅤa.
 Stability
-   b.
+   ㅤb.
+Security
+   ㅤc.
+Governance
+   ㅤd.
 Cost reduction
-   c.
-Security
-   d.
+   ㅤe.
 Industry best practices
-   e.
-Governance
-   f.
+   ㅤf.
 Any other creative idea you have will be welcomed

 _:bulb:ㅤWe also welcome all innovative uses of Datree that help the community - please get your innovative idea pre-approved by our judges_